ISISComputingGroup/ibex_developers_manual/PVWS.md

 ## Updating
 Things to consider when updating Tomcat/PVWS:
-- tomcat installer from https://tomcat.apache.org/download-90.cgi installed in `C:\Program Files\Apache Software Foundation\Tomcat 9.0`
+- Tomcat installer from https://tomcat.apache.org/download-90.cgi installed in `C:\Program Files\Apache Software Foundation\Tomcat 9.0`
 - (pvws)[https://github.com/ornl-epics/pvws] - we are using the latest nightly .war as of 01/11/24 - to update download this and place in the tomcat dir\webapps folder and restart the service
 - jdk 21 from https://adoptium.net/en-GB/ installed in `C:\Program Files\Eclipse Adoptium\jdk-21.0.5.11-hotspot`